zer0k-z/gokz-botmodelfix/README.md

 ## Installation ##
 1. Grab the latest release from the release page and unzip it in your sourcemod folder.
-2. Restart the server or type `sm plugins load bot-gloves` in the console to load the plugin.
+2. Restart the server or type `sm plugins load gokz-botmodelfix` in the console to load the plugin.